Uniswap/smallocator/README.md

 ### Testing

-The project includes comprehensive test suites:
+The project utilizes Jest to implement various test suites:

 - Unit tests for core functionality
 - Integration tests for API endpoints